-To explain upfront, I’m quite sceptical about benchmarking in general because it rarely offers a true insight into real world usage.
-In short there is no real replacement for running the actual applications you intend to use on the platform and at least simulating the load and usage patterns you would expect to deal with.
+To explain upfront, I’m quite skeptical about benchmarking in general.
+It rarely offers a true insight into real-world usage.
+In short, there is no real replacement for running the actual applications you intend to use on the platform.
 If you can achieve this at a reasonable cost in terms of time then there is no replacement for such an exercise.

 Another factor is how busy the cloud vendor is.
-You may benchmark a cloud and get excellent results but these may be largely due to the level of usage (or lack thereof) of that particular vendor.
-That may not be a positive sign as it might reflect difficulties in the operation, lost customers, past issues with availability and reliability etc. You should always therefore research the cloud vendor for past outages and other potential problems when interpreting their benchmark results.
+You may benchmark cloud servers and get excellent results.
+However, these may be largely due to the level of usage (or lack thereof) of that particular vendor.
+That may not be a positive sign.
+It might reflect difficulties in the operation, lost customers, past issues with availability and reliability, etc. You should always, therefore, research the cloud vendor for past outages and other potential problems when interpreting their benchmark results.

 As a final health warning, performance isn’t the only factor you should consider.
 Often lower performance can reflect a more robust (and redundant) hardware architecture underlying it.
-Its always important therefore to have a very clear understanding of what infrastructure the cloud is built on in order to be able to compare results fairly allowing you to make a meaningful purchasing decision.
+It’s always important therefore to have a very clear understanding of what infrastructure the cloud is built on.
+Thus, you can compare results fairly allowing you to make a meaningful purchasing decision.

 Define the problem

-So, before you start any benchmarking actually codify what you would consider to be good performance from the cloud i.e. what aspects are key and have a disproportionate impact on the real world performance of your computing.
+So, before you start any cloud servers benchmarking actually codify what you would consider being a good performance from the cloud.
+You should determine what aspects are key and have a disproportionate impact on the real-world performance of your computing.
 Once you have a clear idea of this then you are in a position to start looking at benchmarking.

-When we are looking at raw computational performance we are talking about CPU and RAM.
-The differences in performance at a pure computational level between clouds are actually not that great although there are some factors that are causing the real differences.
+When we are looking at the raw computational performance we are talking about CPU and RAM.
+The differences in performance at a pure computational level between clouds are actually not that great.
+However, there are some factors that are causing the real differences.

 With that in mind, the real differences seen in performance in the cloud, even with respect to computational tasks tend to stem from differences in storage performance.
-As mentioned earlier in this post, there are very differing customer needs depending on the computing task and this is never more true than in respect of storage.
+As mentioned earlier in this post, there are very different customer needs depending on the computing task.
+This is never more true than in respect of storage.
 Are you needing fast read access to large sequential chunks of data (such as streaming media) or to small disparate pieces of information (perhaps in a large database)?
-Do you need to sustain heavy write access for fast changing data which is access periodically in large bursts?
+Do you need to sustain heavy write access for fast-changing data which is access periodically in large bursts?
 There are numerous scenarios and each will perform differently on the same platform.

-Local storage based clouds tend to have good disk performance but often they only offer local storage in a non-persistent form.
-This isn’t a fair comparison to persistent storage as temporary storage doesn’t have to be robust to failures in the same way as permanent storage.
+Local storage based clouds tend to have good disk performance.
+However, often they only offer local storage in a non-persistent form.
+This isn’t a fair comparison to persistent storage.
+Temporary storage doesn’t have to be robust to failures in the same way as permanent storage.
 It is always important to compare persistent storage with persistent storage for meaningful results.

 So, when interpreting the results of storage benchmarks make sure you also have the following information: